FENECON Home 10 assembly and operating instructions

 (control via external relay)

-The integration of an electric Heating element is the simplest and cheapest form of sector coupling of electricity and heat - often referred to as a "power-to-heat" application.
+The integration of an electric heating element is the simplest and cheapest form of sector coupling of electricity and heat — often also referred to as a "power-to-heat application".

-When the capacity of the electrical storage unit is exhausted, self-generated energy must be fed into the public Grid at a low rate.
-In these cases, it often makes sense to use the surplus electricity to heat water (e.g. for hot water buffer storage tanks, pool heating, etc.).
+When the capacity of the electrical energy storage system is exhausted, self-generated energy must be fed into the public grid with low remuneration.
+In these cases, it often makes sense to use the surplus electricity for water heating (e.g. for hot water buffer storage tanks, pool heating, etc.).
 In this way, other energy sources (e.g. wood or oil) can be saved.
-The externally installed relays must be designed according to the installed output of the installed Heating element.
+The externally installed relays must be designed according to the installed power of the installed heating element.

 |